pzierahn/chatbot_services/README.md

 After a new tag is pushed, the new release will be automatically build and deployed by using Google Cloud Run.

-## Deploy a new release
+## Deploy a new gateway release

 Prepare a new release by following these steps:

-1. Commit changes `git commit -am "Release vX.X.X"`
-2. Push changes `git push`
-3. Create a new git tag:
 1. `git tag -a envoy/vX -m "Release envoy/vX"`
 2. `git push origin envoy/vX`

 After a new tag is pushed, the new release will be automatically build and deployed by using Google Cloud Run.